ASE Technology (NYSE:ASX) Upgraded to “Buy” at Zacks Investment Research

-Zacks Investment Research upgraded shares of ASE Technology (NYSE:ASX) from a hold rating to a buy rating in a research note released on Thursday, Zacks.com reports.
-The brokerage currently has $8.50 price target on the semiconductor company’s stock.
+Zacks Investment Research upgraded shares of ASE Technology (NYSE:ASX) from a hold rating to a buy rating in a research report released on Wednesday morning, Zacks.com reports.
+The brokerage currently has $9.00 price target on the semiconductor company’s stock.

 According to Zacks, “ASE Technology Holding Co Ltd. is a provider of semiconductor manufacturing services in assembly and testing.
 The Company develops and offers complete turnkey solutions covering front-end engineering testing, wafer probing and final testing as well as IC packaging, materials and electronic manufacturing services.
 It operates primarily in Taiwan, China, South Korea, Japan, Singapore, Malaysia, Mexico, United States and Europe.
 ASE Technology Holding Co Ltd, formerly known as ASE Industrial Holding Co., is based in Kaohsiung, Taiwan. “

-Several other research firms have also issued reports on ASX.
-The Goldman Sachs Group lowered shares of ASE Technology from a buy rating to a neutral rating and lowered their target price for the stock from $13.30 to $8.10 in a research note on Thursday, October 7th.
-KGI Securities lowered shares of ASE Technology from an outperform rating to a neutral rating in a research note on Thursday, October 28th.
-Three equities research analysts have rated the stock with a hold rating and one has issued a buy rating to the company.
-According to MarketBeat.com, the company has an average rating of Hold and a consensus target price of $8.30.
+Other research analysts also recently issued reports about the stock.
+JPMorgan Chase & Co. downgraded shares of ASE Technology from an overweight rating to a neutral rating in a research note on Wednesday.
+KGI Securities downgraded shares of ASE Technology from an outperform rating to a neutral rating in a research note on Thursday, October 28th.
+Finally, The Goldman Sachs Group downgraded shares of ASE Technology from a buy rating to a neutral rating and decreased their target price for the company from $13.30 to $8.10 in a research note on Thursday, October 7th.
+Four equities research analysts have rated the stock with a hold rating and one has given a buy rating to the company’s stock.
+According to MarketBeat, ASE Technology has an average rating of Hold and a consensus price target of $8.55.

-ASE Technology (NYSE:ASX) last posted its quarterly earnings results on Thursday, October 28th.
-The semiconductor company reported $0.23 EPS for the quarter, beating the consensus estimate of $0.21 by $0.02.
+ASE Technology (NYSE:ASX) last released its quarterly earnings data on Thursday, October 28th.
+The semiconductor company reported $0.23 earnings per share (EPS) for the quarter, topping the consensus estimate of $0.21 by $0.02.
 ASE Technology had a net margin of 7.91% and a return on equity of 17.49%.
-The company had revenue of $5.41 billion for the quarter.
-As a group, equities research analysts predict that ASE Technology will post 0.76 earnings per share for the current fiscal year.
+The company had revenue of $5.41 billion during the quarter.
+On average, research analysts expect that ASE Technology will post 0.76 EPS for the current fiscal year.

-Institutional investors have recently modified their holdings of the stock.
-Lazard Asset Management LLC lifted its stake in ASE Technology by 48.9% in the 2nd quarter.
-Lazard Asset Management LLC now owns 14,325,924 shares of the semiconductor company’s stock valued at $115,322,000 after buying an additional 4,704,367 shares in the last quarter.
-Citadel Advisors LLC lifted its stake in ASE Technology by 90.0% in the 2nd quarter.
-Citadel Advisors LLC now owns 299,557 shares of the semiconductor company’s stock valued at $2,411,000 after buying an additional 141,863 shares in the last quarter.
-Kore Private Wealth LLC lifted its stake in ASE Technology by 23.4% in the 2nd quarter.
-Kore Private Wealth LLC now owns 19,667 shares of the semiconductor company’s stock valued at $158,000 after buying an additional 3,723 shares in the last quarter.
-Veriti Management LLC lifted its stake in ASE Technology by 22.7% in the 2nd quarter.
-Veriti Management LLC now owns 194,332 shares of the semiconductor company’s stock valued at $1,564,000 after buying an additional 35,927 shares in the last quarter.
-Finally, Blueshift Asset Management LLC purchased a new position in ASE Technology in the 2nd quarter valued at about $146,000.
-5.18% of the stock is currently owned by hedge funds and other institutional investors.
+A number of hedge funds and other institutional investors have recently bought and sold shares of ASX.
+UBS Group AG boosted its stake in ASE Technology by 457.0% during the 3rd quarter.
+UBS Group AG now owns 15,875,889 shares of the semiconductor company’s stock valued at $124,625,000 after acquiring an additional 13,025,689 shares during the last quarter.
+Lazard Asset Management LLC boosted its stake in ASE Technology by 48.9% during the 2nd quarter.
+Lazard Asset Management LLC now owns 14,325,924 shares of the semiconductor company’s stock valued at $115,322,000 after acquiring an additional 4,704,367 shares during the last quarter.
+BlackRock Inc. boosted its stake in ASE Technology by 286.5% during the 2nd quarter.
+BlackRock Inc. now owns 6,161,922 shares of the semiconductor company’s stock valued at $49,603,000 after acquiring an additional 4,567,552 shares during the last quarter.
+Arrowstreet Capital Limited Partnership lifted its position in shares of ASE Technology by 162.9% in the 3rd quarter.
+Arrowstreet Capital Limited Partnership now owns 6,651,370 shares of the semiconductor company’s stock worth $52,213,000 after buying an additional 4,121,788 shares during the last quarter.
+Finally, Morgan Stanley lifted its position in shares of ASE Technology by 1,417.7% in the 1st quarter.
+Morgan Stanley now owns 2,266,816 shares of the semiconductor company’s stock worth $17,454,000 after buying an additional 2,117,459 shares during the last quarter.
+Hedge funds and other institutional investors own 5.18% of the company’s stock.

 ASE Technology Company Profile